 - Cigna-HealthSpring Rx Secure-Extra

-The Rx Secure plan has a $435 deductible.
+The Rx Secure plan has a $445 deductible.
 If you order through the company's mail-order pharmacy, you can save with copays as low as $0 on tier 1 drugs like metformin and naproxen.

-AARP/UnitedHealthcare: Best Online User Experience
+Best Online User Experience : AARP/UnitedHealthcare

-Easy to compare plans online
+Easy to compare plans online.

-High premium on the Preferred Plan
+High premium on the Preferred Plan.

-The three plans are offered through AARP:
+Three UHC plans are offered through AARP and include:

 - AARP Medicare Rx Walgreens